Compare Travel Insurance Policies for China

 Processing normally takes 4 business days for applications made in person and 10 business days for applications by mail and you should apply at least 1 month, but no more than 3 months prior to travel.

 Will my phone work in China?

-China has an excellent GSM (Global System for Mobile Communications) network and you can use your Australian mobile phone in most populated areas.
+China has an excellent GSM (Global System for Mobile Communications) network and you can use your mobile phone in most populated areas.
 However, you’ll need to take certain precautions to avoid coming home to huge mobile phone bills;

 - Buy a prepaid Travel SIM before you leave, which is cheaper than mobile roaming charges (your phone must be unlocked)

 - Or when you get there, buy a local Chinese SIM for the province you are in, which is even cheaper again